-Following is a list of all the video tutorials – latest first – that I have available (along with the version numbers).
+Below is a list of all the video tutorials – latest first – that I have available (along with the version numbers).
 You can access the link to this page in the SGB Discord using the command !Channel-Cat.

 ¶ Some of the older tutorials are out-of-date, especially with newer updates.